dshin-ncc/REVERT/README.md

 Output

 Dynamic GRNs that model state transitions in the biological system.

-Result files are saved as the following naming convention, where x and xxx represents numbers:
+Result files are saved as the following naming convention, where x and xxx represent numbers:
 * agreement_level_xDEG_stepxxx_mode1.png : Histogram of agreement levels
 * logic_union_xDEG_stepxxx_mode1.png: Visual represntation of the inferred logic rules
 * logic_net_xDEG_stepxxx_mode1.png: Gene regulatory network constructed from the inferred logic rules